pytorch/pytorch.github.io/_posts/2023-01-27-accelerated-stable-diffusion-2.md

-If you prefer looking directly at the code, see the [Google Colab](https://colab.research.google.com/drive/1cSP5HoRZCbjH55MdYiRtxC_Q0obQQ5ZD?usp=sharing) which runs the benchmark on T4.

 ## Optimizations

 Here we’ll go into more detail about the optimizations introduced into the SD code.
-At the moment they rely on features only available in the nightlies, so we pinned the PyTorch version to a recent nightly (see [here](https://github.com/sgrigory/stablediffusion2/blob/0f6d17cb2602302bc0f5c7dee6825e4b49a85518/environment.yaml#L13-L15)).
+At the moment they rely on features only available in the nightlies, so we pinned the PyTorch version to a recent nightly.
 Once the PyTorch 2.0 release comes out, these optimizations won’t have to rely on nightlies any more.

 ### Optimized Attention

 One part of the code which we optimized was the scaled dot-product attention.
 Attention is known to be a heavy operation: naive implementation materializes the attention matrix, leading to time and memory complexity quadratic in sequence length.
 In Stable Diffusion attention (`CrossAttention`) appears as part of Transformer blocks in multiple parts of the U-Net.
 Since the U-Net runs at every sampling step, this becomes a critical point to optimize.
-In PyTorch 2 optimized attention implementation is integrated into `torch.nn.MultiheadAttention`, and so we used it to replace the [custom attention implementation](https://github.com/Stability-AI/stablediffusion/blob/d55bcd4d31d0316fcbdf552f2fd2628fdc812500/ldm/modules/attention.py#L145-L194) in `CrossAttention`.
+In PyTorch 2 optimized attention implementation is integrated into `torch.nn.MultiheadAttention`, and so we used it to replace the custom attention implementation in `CrossAttention`.

 The optimized implementation of attention was available already in PyTorch 1.13 (see [here](https://pytorch.org/blog/a-better-transformer-for-fast-transformer-encoder-inference/)) and widely adopted (see e.g. [HuggingFace transformers library example](https://medium.com/pytorch/bettertransformer-out-of-the-box-performance-for-huggingface-transformers-3fbe27d50ab2)).
 In particular, it integrates memory-efficient attention from the [xFormers](https://github.com/facebookresearch/xformers) library and flash attention from [https://arxiv.org/abs/2205.14135](https://arxiv.org/abs/2205.14135).
 PyTorch 2.0 expands this to additional attention functions such as cross attention and custom kernels for further acceleration, making it applicable to SD.